 Discrepancies in data made scientists debate the existence of an ocular microbiome for a long time.
 Do bacteria actively colonize the ocular surfaces and replicate there?
 Or are they only transiently introduced, perhaps falling onto the ocular surface from the surrounding skin of the eyelid or from the touching of the eyes?

 To answer this question, Doan et al. collected samples from 107 healthy volunteers and analyzed the ocular microbiome using both culture methods and 16S sequencing in parallel.
 They concluded that the ocular surface supports a relatively stable, resident microbiome that is distinct from facial skin community, buccal mucosa, and environmental control samples.
-Corynebacteria, Propionibacteria, and gram-negative Staphylococci were the predominant bacterial genera identified on the ocular surface using both techniques (15).
+Corynebacteria, Propionibacteria, and Staphylococci were the predominant bacterial genera identified on the ocular surface using both techniques (15).

 Ocular microbial diversity